 - overwhelming agreement of insufficient emphasis being placed on urine for diagnostic purposes – and that change on this front was more likely to be successful if politically driven.

-To view the full summary click here
+Scroll down for the full summary or click here

 Date for diary – the next Forte Medical Forum is: Wednesday, 18th September 2019.

 Our third Forum entitled Urine Trouble : How Poor Collection Standards Are Failing Modern Medicine proved another insightful opportunity to discuss and debate the inadequacies of specimen collection as well as celebrate areas where progress is being made and highlight how much more can be done to improve this overlooked and maligned area of basic healthcare.

 If there is anything that you would like further information about, please do email us.

 Dr Mark Wilks, Clinical Scientist and Principal Microbiologist, Barts Health NHS Trust summed this up in one phrase “’Rubbish In, Rubbish Out’; if you don’t make the effort to collect the specimen properly, all the clever stuff that is done in the laboratories makes it pretty pointless.”